Ecwid/ecwid-api-docs/includes/_sso.md

 ...
 ```

-You can inform Ecwid of the logged in user on your site in the `ecwid_sso_profile` JavaScript variable declared on your store pages.
-The `ecwid_sso_profile` variable can be declared anywhere in your web page, either before the Ecwid's script.js or after.
+You can inform Ecwid of the logged in user on your site in the `ecwid_sso_profile` JavaScript variable declared on the store pages.
+The `ecwid_sso_profile` variable can be declared anywhere in a web page, either before the Ecwid's script.js or after.
 The `ecwid_sso_profile` is initialized **once** – when Ecwid loads on the page.

 ### Ecwid.setSsoProfile()